Traders eye floating diesel storage in Atlantic

 Traders have already opted to store jet fuel in tankers in recent weeks.

-Weeks of extremely low water levels along the Rhine river, a key artery for delivering products to inland markets in Germany, France and Switzerland, have significantly limited barge traffic, creating a large backlog in the ARA hub and adding further pressure, traders said.
+Weeks of extremely low water levels along the Rhine river WL-KAUB, a key artery for delivering products to inland markets in Germany, France and Switerzerland, have significantly limited barge traffic, creating a large backlog in the ARA hub and adding further pressure, traders said.

 Global diesel supplies are expected to sharply grow in the fourth quarter of 2015, rising by around 500,000 barrels per day (bpd) from a year earlier, according to Vienna-based consultancy JBC Energy.